queer/autumn/README.md

 ## What does work

+- JVM boot to usable API in ~500ms
+- Fits into 32MB
 - Runtime DI + modularisation via components
 - Component dependencies
 - JSON
 - Web server
-- JVM boot to usable API in ~500ms

 ## What doesn't work